-Materials and Supplies - \$65K Line 11
+Materials and Supplies - \$126K Line 12

-Favorable variance due to the late start of certain programs such as building structures (carpentry), dry rot repairs, and mailbox replacement.
-Staff is currently inspecting buildings that requires structural and dry rot repairs.
-Once the inspection is complete, staff will provide recommendations and repairs as needed.
-Variance in materials will remain favorable until repairs begin.
-Also, timing variances resulted in Landscape for lawn maintenance fertilizer application and drainage works.
-To a lesser extent, the variance was furthered by less paint required for exterior paint than anticipated for the first month of the year.
+Favorable variance due to the timing of certain programs such as building structures (carpentry), dry rot repairs, and mailbox replacement.
+Staff is currently inspecting buildings that require structural and dry rot repairs.
+Also, timing variances resulted in Landscape for lawn maintenance fertilizer application and drainage works, and exterior paint.

-Utilities and Telephone - \$74K Line 12
+Utilities - \$62K Line 13

-For the reporting period, water consumption is 27% lower than budget due to favorable weather conditions.
+As of February 29, 2020, water consumption was 21% lower than budget due to favorable weather conditions.
 Staff uses evapotranspiration (ET) weather data to measure water usage for irrigation.
-Lower water consumption accounts for approximately \$29K favorable variance.
-The remainder of the variance in this line item was caused by an under accrual.
 To a lesser extent, the variance was furthered by electricity due to timing of invoices.
-SCE will reconcile the accounts in March and any missing bills will be billed thereafter.
+SCE will reconcile the accounts in March and provide true-up billing.